sethtroisi/gmp-ecm/build.vc9/readme.txt

     x64\debug-intel     (not tune)

-When a version of ecm and ecmlib are built the library and the application are put in the directory matching the configuation that has been built.
+When a version of ecm and ecmlib are built the library and the application are put in the directory matching the configuation that has been built:

+   build.vc9\win32\release
+   build.vc9\win32\debug
+   build.vc9\x64\release
+   build.vc9\x64\debug

 If you don't want assembler support you need to change the define: